Maesimt/articles/readme.md

 ### Elm

 In Elm, they took a different approach.
 Instead of returning a tuple.
 They return a value that can either be the right value or an error.
-Their structure is defined like this :
+Their structure is defined like this.
 ```elm
 type Result error value
     = Ok value
     | Err error
 ```
-If we code our `serve` function in Elm
+If we code our `serve` function in Elm.
 ``` elm
 serve : Person -> Result String Drink
 serve person =